citrez/Everything-I-Know/thing_to_do.md

 # Things I want to do

 Be as speicific as possible.
 Making subpoints where if needed.
 Focus on how and what, not just high level goals.
+This list is in descending order of importance.

+1. Make Eli trading strategy.
 1. Update Blog.
     1. Create image gallery for about me
 1. Make basic IG trading bot.